 - Whisk together your egg and half and half [see below for subsitutions] very well and set aside.
 I use a little hand-cranked mixer on mine but you can do this by hand as well.
 Whisking til frothy will help this pour the easiest for ya!

-- Line the bottom of each fillo cup with your mix-ins then use a spouted measuring cup to pour the egg into each cup.
+Line the bottom of each fillo cup with your mix-ins then use a spouted measuring cup to pour the egg into each cup.
 For sure grab a spouted measuring cup to do your pouring, it’ll help control how much egg goes into each phyllo cup!

 - Top with cheese and your favorite toppings.

-- Bake on the center rack for 8-10 minutes.
-Mine are typically done around 9.
+Bake on the center rack for 10-11 minutes.

-While you’re at it, pick up a few extra packages of fillo cups [you can find them in your freezer aisle by the pie dough] and make these no-bake chocolate coconut baklava bites too!
+While you’re at it, pick up a few extra packages of fillo cups (you can find them in your freezer aisle by the pie crust) and make these no-bake chocolate coconut baklava bites too!